charlesreid1/charlesreid1.github.io/pelican/content/pi-day.md

 [b_0; b_1, b_2, b_3, \dots]
 $$

-and called the convergents of the continued fraction.
+and, when evaluated, results in a series of fractions (rational approximations) called the convergents of the continued fraction.

 In the denominator of the above representation, we have a 1 in each position, which makes the continued fraction